REGISTRATION OPENS

 COMPETITION RULES AND INFORMATION

-This an opportunity for choreographers to demonstrate their dance, showcase their talent and skills, and earn a spot on our BLISS 2026 instructor team.
-Registration opens on Saturday, April 12th at 12:00 PM PST.
-Step sheets will be due no later than July 31st emailed to NLDA@nvlinedance.com.
+This an opportunity for choreographers to demonstrate their dance, showcase their talent and skills, and earn a spot on our BLISS 2027 instructor team.
+Registration opens on Saturday, April 25th at 12:00 PM PST.
+We will make a post at that time detailing how to register.
+Step sheets will be due no later than August 1st, 2026.

 1. Competition slots are limited and are on a first-come, first-serve basis.

-2. Competitors must have either a Full House Pass or a Royal Flush Pass to enter.
+2. Competitors must have a full-weekend pass to enter (Full House Pass, High Roller Pass, or a Royal Flush Pass).

 3. Only one choreography entry is allowed per competitor.